karschsp/band-names/BAND-NAMES.md

 * The Game Checks
 * The Get-Evens
 * The Go-Betweens
+* The Goldrushers
 * The Good Times
+* The Good Tippers
+* The Grand Scheme of Things
 * The Grown Up Children
 * The Hard Code
 * The Half Days
+* The Half-Tempo Anthems
+* The Half-Trick Ponies
 * The Half Ways
 * The Handfuls
 * The Hard Refresh
 * The Head First Slides
 * The Heavy Bags
+* The Heavy Ornaments
 * The High-Class Hobos
+* The High School Rivals
 * The Hotel Rugs
 * The Human Computers
 * The Humdingers